gaqzi/reflections/content/swe/write_git_commit_messages_properly.md

 With all the misuse of letter casings and punctuations, clearly, the message formatting is all over the place.
 To tame this mayhem, I've adopted these 7 rules of writing great commit messages:

-## The Seven Rules of Writing Consistent Git Commit Messages
+## The seven rules of writing consistent git commit messages

 1. Separate subject from body with a blank line
 2. Limit the subject line to 50 characters (I often break this when there's no message body)